8-Day Action-Packed Icelandic Adventure | The Ring Road and Reykjavik

 Day 7 - Free Time in Reykjavik and More

-Coming back into the capital, its colorful tin rooftops and striking landmarks will provide you with some fantastic final memories of Iceland.
+Coming back to the capital, its colorful tin rooftops and striking landmarks will provide you with some fantastic final memories of Iceland.

 Read more